libAtoms/QUIP/Tools/quippy/doc/tutorial.rst

       >>> print b
       []

-   To make a copy of a more complex object like an array or an :class:`Atoms` instance you should use the :meth:`~Atoms.copy` method, e.g. ::
+   To make a copy of a more complex object like an array or an :class:`~.Atoms` instance you should use the :meth:`~Atoms.copy` method, e.g. ::

       >>> a = diamond(5.44, 14)